 3. It improves your romantic relationship.
 When you’re more centered and more peaceful with yourself, you’ll be the same way with your partner—you’ll view them through the same lens of compassionate, unconditional love.
 You’re less reactive—for example, you may know that snapping at your partner is not a wise choice.

 4. It helps you become aware of your “shadow” qualities.
 The yoking of solar and lunar (light and dark) in yoga makes us recognize qualities in ourselves that we were not aware of, helping us be more mindful.
 A lot of my work centers on the shadow concept from Carl Jung.
 How do we look at those places in our bodies where we hold tension, tightness, knots of energy?
 That’s typically where we are holding our psychological or emotional energy.
 We work from the outside in, so asana is so important.
 A backbend will open your heart and release the stiffness between the shoulder blades—at some point, you will have some sort of emotional release, which you may or may not be conscious of.
 It’s about doing the inner work to shift or change and be open to doing your best with your weaknesses and faults.

 5. It helps you deal with family of origin issues.
 Essentially that’s our karma—we can’t give back our family, we’re born into it.
 It’s about owning what I call sacred wounds (rather than blaming) and taking them on more mindfully.
 You’re the only one that can change—the only thing you can do is control your actions and your behavior.
 Other people will inevitably be forced to show up in a different way you’re showing up in a different way.
 Think of the Warrior poses—yoga helps you rise up and do your best.

 Find out more what glolifewellness can do for you we have a beautiful private yoga studio with a therapy room too.
-Opening in 2020 for mind body and beauty join our journey
+Opening in 2021 for Wellness and Yoga join our journey